priestd09/corda/docs/source/api-contracts.rst

 ^^^^^^^^

 ``TransactionForContract`` contains the commands as a list of ``AuthenticatedObject`` instances.
-``AuthenticatedObject`` pairs an object with a set of signatures over that object:
+``AuthenticatedObject`` pairs an object with a list of signers.
+In this case, ``AuthenticatedObject`` pairs a command with a list of the entities that are required to sign a transaction where this command is present:

 .. container:: codeset